abhisat/COMP229Ass3/worksheet.md

 # ☆ Task 4

 Create a 2D array to represent the grid and connect the drawn grid to the array in some way.

+# Task 5

+Modify your program so that mousing over a cell will "highlight" it.
+Highlighted cells should be drawn in grey.